AaronHong1024/ONeSAMP_3/README.md

         cd <OneSamp file address>

-2. Give permission to the OneSamp file under the build directory (We are working with applying the gene simulator source to this project)
+2. Give permission to the OneSamp file under the build directory (We are working on applying the gene simulator source to this project)

         chmod 777 build/OneSamp